Michigan Police Misconduct Lawyers

 That cynicism is earned.
 And it's also why the verdicts matter.

-Christopher Trainor & Associates has recovered $6.2 million, $5.8 million, and $5.5 million in three separate police misconduct cases, which are Michigan's largest verdicts against law enforcement.
+Christopher Trainor & Associates has recovered $6.2 million, $5.8 million, and $5.5 million in three separate police misconduct cases.
 These weren't settlements negotiated under pressure.
 They were jury verdicts.
 A jury of Michigan residents heard the evidence and decided those officers and departments had to answer for what they did.

 We have recovered more than $17.5 million total for victims of police misconduct across Michigan, filing federal lawsuits under 42 U.S.C. § 1983 against officers, sheriffs, corrections officers, and the municipalities that employ them.